elki-project/elki-project.github.io/datasets/multi_view.md

 For multiview research, we offer a number of feature vectors for evaluating this data set.
 Some of these were used in:

-*M. E. Houle, H.-P. Kriegel, P. Kröger, E. Schubert, A. Zimek*\\
+> *M. E. Houle, H.-P. Kriegel, P. Kröger, E. Schubert, A. Zimek*:\\
-**Can Shared-Neighbor Distances Defeat the Curse of Dimensionality?**\\
+> **Can Shared-Neighbor Distances Defeat the Curse of Dimensionality?**\\
-In Proceedings of the 22nd International Conference on Scientific and Statistical Database Management (SSDBM), Heidelberg, Germany, 2010.
+> In Proceedings of the 22nd International Conference on Scientific and Statistical Database Management (SSDBM), Heidelberg, Germany, 2010.

-*H.-P. Kriegel, E. Schubert, A. Zimek*\\
+> *H.-P. Kriegel, E. Schubert, A. Zimek*:\\
-**Evaluation of Multiple Clustering Solutions**\\
+> **Evaluation of Multiple Clustering Solutions**.\\
-In 2nd MultiClust Workshop: Discovering, Summarizing and Using Multiple Clusterings Held in Conjunction with ECML PKDD 2011, Athens, Greece, 2011.
+> In 2nd MultiClust Workshop: Discovering, Summarizing and Using Multiple Clusterings Held in Conjunction with ECML PKDD 2011, Athens, Greece, 2011.

-*E. Schubert, R. Wojdanowski, A. Zimek, H.-P. Kriegel*\\
+> *E. Schubert, R. Wojdanowski, A. Zimek, H.-P. Kriegel*:\\
-**On Evaluation of Outlier Rankings and Outlier Scores**\\
+> **On Evaluation of Outlier Rankings and Outlier Scores**.\\
-In Proceedings of the 12th SIAM International Conference on Data Mining (SDM), Anaheim, CA, 2012.
+> In Proceedings of the 12th SIAM International Conference on Data Mining (SDM), Anaheim, CA, 2012.

 The first article studied the effects of dimensionality on this data set.
 In the second article we offer some initial thoughts about evaluating clusters on this data set.
+The third introduced the outlier detection subsets.

 | Feature type | Description | Files |
 |----|----|----|